vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

   ORA-24344: success with compilation error
  ````

-To add privileges, open a terminal window and start  sql\*plus.
+To run these grant statements, open a terminal window and start  sql\*plus.
 Copy and run the following.

 ````
   <copy>
   connect / as sysdba